eliowar28/eliowar28/README.md

-## Hi people (and other species) from all over the universe.

-I am Eliomar Garzón, currently looking for new opportunities to collaborate, learn and grow.
+I am Eliomar Garzón, currently looking for new opportunities to collaborate, learn and grow, i love javascript and its ecosystem, but I also feel comfortable working with other technologies.
-I love javascript, progressive music and eating junk food.

 <!---
 eliowar28/eliowar28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.